Footprints (poem): Popular use of phrase

 Before its appearance in the 1970s, the phrase "footprints in the sand" occurred in other works.
 The most dominant usage in prose is in the context of fictional or nonfiction adventure or mystery stories or articles.
-Prominent fiction includes Daniel Defoe's 1719 novel Robinson Crusoe and Nathaniel Hawthorne's short story Foot-prints on the Sea-shore published in the Democratic Review.
-Hawthorne published the story again in Twice-Told Tales and it has been reprinted many times since.
-A line in the story reads, "Thus, by tracking our foot-prints in the sand, we track our own nature in its wayward course, and steal a glance upon it, when it never dreams of being so observed.
+Prominent fiction includes the Daniel Defoe novel Robinson Crusoe (1719) and the Nathaniel Hawthorne short story "Foot-prints on the Sea-shore" (1838), originally published in the Democratic Review.
+Hawthorne published the story again in Twice-Told Tales, and it has been reprinted many times since.
+A line in the story reads: "Thus, by tracking our foot-prints in the sand, we track our own nature in its wayward course, and steal a glance upon it, when it never dreams of being so observed.
 Such glances always make us wiser."
 Non-fiction includes the 1926 post-kidnapping discovery of Aimee Semple McPherson in the northern Mexican desert.

 In the two centuries before 1980, when "Footprints" entered popular American culture, many books, articles, and sermons appeared with "Footprints in the Sand" as a title.
 Some of them concerned the lives of Christian missionaries.
-Footprints and Living Songs is an 1883 biography of hymn-writer Frances Ridley Havergal.
-In 1839, "A Psalm of Life" by Henry Wadsworth Longfellow contained the lines:
+Footprints and Living Songs (1883) is a biography of hymn-writer Frances Ridley Havergal.
+The poem "A Psalm of Life" (1839) by Henry Wadsworth Longfellow contained the lines: